alfreddatakillen/ax/README.md

 printf "topsecret" | mkpasswd --stdin --method=sha-512 >/etc/ax/passwd/user
 ```

+### Authorized keys for ssh

+In your configuration directory, create a subdirectory called `authorized_keys`.
+Put your authorized keys there, in a file matching the user's username.

+Example: For the user `user`, when `/etc/ax` is your configuration directory, put your authorized ssh keys in the file `/etc/ax/authorized_keys/user`.

 ## Boot time configuration

 At boot time, ax will look through all your disks, searching for ext4 partitions with the file `/.ax/mounts` on it.